-The West Virginia Folklife Program is now accepting applications for its 2020-2021 statewide Folklife Apprenticeship Program.
-The West Virginia Folklife Apprenticeship Program offers up to a $3,000 award to West Virginia master traditional artists or tradition bearers working with qualified apprentices on a year-long in-depth apprenticeship in their cultural expression or traditional art form.
+The West Virginia Folklife Apprenticeship Program offers up to a $3,000 stipend to West Virginia master traditional artists or tradition bearers working with qualified apprentices on a year-long in-depth apprenticeship in their cultural expression or traditional art form.
 These apprenticeships aim to facilitate the transmission of techniques and artistry of the forms, as well as…